 In addition to the death and injury of combatants and civilians, war destroys crucial health infrastructure and degrades living conditions.
-This results in a significant loss of healthy life, with the greatest losses experienced by children.
-Conflict destroys healthcare facilities, reduces the pool of health workers, diverts health spending and reduces access to health services.
-Critical intervention and vaccination programmes may be disrupted, leading to disease resurgence.
-Water and sanitation infrastructure-often already inadequate-may be further degraded.
-And many displaced populations are forced to live in overcrowded conditions with low vaccination coverage, encouraging the spread of infectious diseases.
+This results in a significant loss of healthy life, with the greatest losses experienced by children.105 Conflict destroys healthcare facilities,

-Conflict is also closely linked to hunger and food insecurity.
-Most famines today are the result of armed conflict and often made worse by natural disasters.
-Parties to the conflict may use food as a weapon, cutting off food supplies, destroying systems of food production and distribution, and stealing food aid.
+Conflict is also closely linked to hunger and food insecurity.110 Most famines today are the result of armed conflict and often made worse by natural disasters.111 Parties to the conflict may use food as a weapon, cutting off food supplies, destroying systems of food production and distribution, and stealing food aid.
 Agricultural production falls, which both limits the availability of food and cuts off many rural houses from their livelihoods.
 And with higher levels of poverty, many families cannot afford the food they need, especially at inflated prices.

 In Yemen, war has devastated an already weak health system, characterized by low levels of access and financial protection.
 Health services have historically been provided by fixed facilities which are unable to reach the entire population.
-As a result, half of the population (two-thirds in rural areas) lacked access to healthcare services even prior to the conflict.
+As a result, half of the population (two-thirds in rural areas) lacked access to healthcare services even prior to the conflict.112

-At least 278 health facilities have been damaged or destroyed and under half of the health facilities in the country are fully functional.
-Those that are in operation struggle with shortages of essential medicines, supplies and healthcare workers, as well as a lack of resources, safe water, fuel and power.
+At least 278 health facilities have been damaged or destroyed and under half of the health facilities in the country are fully functional.113 Those that are in operation struggle with shortages of essential medicines, supplies and healthcare workers, as well as a lack of resources, safe water, fuel and power.114

 Food prices were already climbing prior to 2015 and widespread hunger has left much of Yemen's population especially vulnerable.
-Between 2009-2011, the food inflation rate was greater than 20 per cent and by 2012, nine out of 10 households surveyed said that they were having a harder time securing food due to rising food prices.
-But the conflict has brought the country to the brink of famine.
+Between 2009-2011, the food inflation rate was greater than 20 per cent and by 2012, nine out of 10 households surveyed said that they were having a harder time securing food due to rising food prices.115 But the conflict has brought the country to the brink of famine.

-Systems of food production and distribution have been targeted for destruction, and food imports have not recovered from a port closure in late 2017.
-In 2017, food production fell 20-30 per cent compared to 2016, and by October of 2018 retail food prices were 73-178 per cent higher than pre-crisis levels.
-As a result, over half of the population is in Integrated Phase Classification (IPC) Phase 3-the "crisis" phase of the Famine Early Warning Systems Network.
-Malnutrition has shot up from an already high-level and has caused 45 per cent of deaths to children under the age of five.
-An estimated 3.3 million children in the country are malnourished, with one million suffering from moderate acute malnutrition and over 400,000 from SAM-two of the drivers of long-term developmental stunting.
+Systems of food production and distribution have been targeted for destruction,116 and food imports have not recovered from a port closure in late 2017.117 In 2017, food production fell 20-30 per cent compared to 2016,118 and by October of 2018 retail food prices were 73-178 per cent higher than pre-crisis levels.119 As a result, over half of the population is in Integrated Phase Classification (IPC) Phase 3-the "crisis" phase of the Famine Early Warning Systems Network.120 Malnutrition has shot up from an already high-level and has caused 45 per cent of deaths to children under the age of five.121 An estimated 3.3 million children in the country are malnourished, with one million suffering from moderate acute malnutrition and over 400,000 from SAM-two of the drivers of long-term developmental stunting.122

 Finally, poor living conditions have facilitated the outbreak and rapid spread of disease.
-Water and sanitation conditions have been degraded by attacks on critical water infrastructure and overcrowding of displaced populations.
-Over 19 million people lack adequate sanitation or safe water.
-These conditions have led to the largest cholera outbreak in epidemiologically recorded history, with over 1.3 million suspected cases and over 2,600 associated deaths since the April 2017 outbreak.
-The conflict has also been associated with outbreaks of diphtheria and measles.
+Water and sanitation conditions have been degraded by attacks on critical water infrastructure and overcrowding of displaced populations.123 Over 19 million people lack adequate sanitation or safe water.124 These conditions have led to the largest cholera outbreak in epidemiologically recorded history,125 with over 1.3 million suspected cases and over 2,600 associated deaths since the April 2017 outbreak.126 The conflict has also been associated with outbreaks of diphtheria127 and measles.128